deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 docker images
 ```

 Then deploy the springboot app using  ```kubectl apply -f springboot.yaml```.
-It deploys the springbok app on a container which runs on port 8080 (**targetPort**).
+It deploys the springboot app on a container which runs on port 8080 (**targetPort**).
 Then a service will create which expose the springboot app on port 8080.
-To connect to the springboot externally, we made it as **NodePort type**. kubectl get services will return the Nodeport on which we can connect from outside the cluster.
+To connect to the springboot externally, we made it as **NodePort type**.
 [—- To be updated]

 [mini-kube]: https://kubernetes.io/docs/setup/learning-environment/minikube/